 While you can’t get pregnant from oral sex, it doesn’t mean that oral sex is a no-risk situation.
+Oral sex (using your mouth to pleasure someone’s penis, vagina, or anus) is still sex, and still involves sexual contact that could increase your risk of spreading or getting an STI.

 Here’s why and how you should protect yourself and your sexual partner during oral sex.